 The Summer Arts staff brings years of dedication and experience to students as working artists and/or teachers.
-Most Department Heads have earned Masters degrees in their chosen field and all teachers have a proven track record working with children as well as being accomplished in their art form.
-Here's a look at some of the Summer Arts staff from Summer 2017.
+The staff have a proven track record working with children as well as being accomplished in their art form.
+Here's a look at the Summer Arts staff from Summer 2017.

 Andres Abenante is a musician living in Boston, MA.
 He was born in Venezuela and is fluent in Spanish and French.
 He is currently pursuing a Masters of Music (M.M.)
 Degree at the New England Conservatory and plays both guitar and bass in a range of musical styles.
 He enjoys playing video games and reading in his spare time, but mostly likes to go on tour with his bands.